phalcon/documentation/docs/tutorial-vokuro.md

 echo $successLogin->user->name;
 ```

+!!! info "NOTE"

-> **NOTE**: Feel free to open each model file and identify the relationships between the models.
+    Feel free to open each model file and identify the relationships between the models.
 Check our documentation for the difference between various types of relationships
-{: .alert .alert-info }

 ## Controllers
 Again following the [Model-View-Controller][mvc] pattern, Vökuró has one controller to handle a specific _parent_ route.
 This means that the `AboutController` handles the `/about` route.
 All controllers are located in the `/src/Cotnrollers` directory.